ILRI-Genomics-Platform/AMR-Genomic-Surveillance/bacterial-amr-analysis-for-ont.md

 - [**goeBURST**](https://www.phyloviz.net/goeburst/#Software): a classic tool for visualizing MLST data that focuses on identifying clonal complexes

 ##### MLST Interpretation Limitations
-When analyzing MLST results, be aware of ceratain limitations:
+When analyzing MLST results, be aware of certain limitations:

 - Limited Resolution: MLST may not distinguish between closely related isolates
 - Temporal Dynamics: Does not capture all evolutionary changes over time